salu133445/mmt/index.md

 ## Best samples {#best-samples}

-Here are some of the best samples we found.

-{% include video_player.html id="7g0F0lMs18Y" %}

 ### Best unconditioned generation samples {#best-unconditional}

 > __Settings__: Only a `start-of-song' event is provided to the model.
 The model generates the instrument list and subsequently the note sequence.